I wrote a Binance Beginner’s Guide to help crypto newbies like myself become familiar with using the basic functions of the Binance website.

 Having said that, for this article, I will only be only including the basics – buying and selling cryptocurrencies and basic navigation of the site, and of course, my personal experience as a new user of Binance.

-By the way, before you sign up with Binance or any other cryptocurrencies exchanges, I highly suggest that you spend time reading (or watch Youtube Tutorials) about cryptocurrencies first and get yourself familiar with the history, technology, and also latest news about them.
+By the way, before you sign up with Binance or any other cryptocurrency exchanges, I highly suggest that you spend time reading (or watch Youtube Tutorials) about cryptocurrencies first and get yourself familiar with the history, technology, and also latest news about them.
 As of the time of writing, we all know that this is a highly volatile market and just like any other financial investments – please do your own due diligence.

 Let’s start, shall we?